twknab/learning_lamp/06-deployment/01-deployment.md

 change this to:

-`DocumentRoot /var/www/html/LAMPBeltPrep`
+`DocumentRoot /var/www/html/{{Name Of Your Repo}}`

 then hit ESC and save by typing:

 `:wq`

-That last bit sets Apache's document root to the LAMPBeltPrep folder, which does not exist, but will once you clone your Git repository onto your EC2 instance in the next section.
+That last bit sets Apache's document root to the `{{Git Repo Name}}` folder, which does not exist, but will once you clone your Git repository onto your EC2 instance in the next section.

-Make sure you restart your server whenever making any configuration modifications.
+Make sure you restart your server whenever making any configuration modifications:

+`sudo service apache2 restart`

 Finally, execute this last command: